arnarg/codedbearder.com/content/posts/mainline-linux-on-tx3-mini.md

 To get it running off the eMMC flash you could simply repeat the steps above, but that takes time and who wants that?
 Instead I ~~wasted~~ spent time on creating a script that does all the steps for me and outputs an image that we can simply burn to the sd card and then the eMMC flash.

-That script can be found here (**TODO**).
-The final image also includes the bootloader, pre-compiled by me.
+That script can be found [here][15].
+The final image also includes the bootloader.

 ### Recap